McNeeseACM/student-resources/self-teaching/README.md

 If you don't see something you're looking for or have something you'd like to add, please contact us directly [via email](acm.of.mcneese@gmail.com) or [check out how you can contribute to this repository yourself]().

+#### If you're looking to practice with a specific language you already know, please head over to our [Programming Practice Resources](https://github.com/McNeeseACM/student-resources/tree/master/programming-practice).
+These courses and tutorials are far more general in scope.

 --------

 ## General Software Dev Resources